Norm Anchors Make Model Edits Last: Analysis and Method

 \subsection{Computing $\|W_n\|^2$}

 In this section, we conduct both the analysis and all sequential-editing experiments under the Euclidean metric.
 We focus on the most basic locate-and-edit (L\&E) update without additional statistical constraints, and thus set $C=I$ for clarity.
-Under this setting, The general $C\neq I$ case follows with an analogy; see Appendix~\ref{app:proofgeneral}.
+The general $C\neq I$ case follows analogously; see Appendix~\ref{app:proofgeneral}.
 Under this setting, Eq.~\eqref{eq:deltaW_n} becomes:

 Combining Eqs.~\eqref{eq:W_n_and_W_n-1} and~\eqref{eq:deltaW_n_CI} yields an explicit recursion for $\| W_n\|^2$.

 \begin{lemma} The squared norm of the edited weight matrix satisfies

 \end{lemma}